barcradio/ultra-tracker/README.md

 ## Troubleshooting

 ### Issues with better-sqlite-3 functions after restructure of folders
-If the folder thus import structure changes, better-sqlite3 seems to have things that need to be rebuilt.
+If the folder structure changes, better-sqlite3 likes to have things rebuilt.

 1. Ensure that all code compilation errors are resolved.
 2. Run `pnpm rebuild`.